Fomus

 - The

-marks are inserted in the objects that occur where the spanner begins and ends. - The
+startandendmarks are inserted in the objects that occur where the spanner begins and ends. - The

-mark is inserted in the object at the point where the spanner starts and the mark without a prefix is placed in subsequent objects up to the point where the spanner ends. the last object with a mark in it before a newstart
+startmark is inserted in the object at the point where the spanner starts and the mark without a prefix is placed in subsequent objects up to the point where the spanner ends. the last object with a mark in it before a newstartmark is found is considered to be the end of the spanner.

 In either case, care must be taken to insert all marks that belong together either in the same voice or the same staff, depending on the type of mark.